rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

     message update_commit {
       // Signature for your new commitment tx. required signature sig = 1;
-      // Index of your changes included in new commitment tx. required uint32 your_changes = 2;
       // Fee for the new commitment tx. required uint32 fee_rate = 3;
     }